Dr. Arch Jordan House

 Dr. Arch Jordan House, also known as the manse for Little River Presbyterian Church, is a historic home located near Caldwell, Orange County, North Carolina.
 It was built about 1875, and is a two-story, single pile, central hall plan, Italianate style frame dwelling.
 It features a central projecting gable, bracketed eaves, and a columned porch with a low hipped roof.
 Attached at the rear is an originally-separate two-story kitchen building.
 Also on the property are the contributing combination smokehouse/food storage shed, log and weatherboard tobacco barn, and 1 1/2-story main barn.

-It was listed on the National Register of Historic Places in 1998.
-Dr. Jordan, a prominent physician.
-Across NC 57 Dr. Jordan built the Little River General Store and Pharmacy, circa 1870.
+It was listed on the National Register of Historic Places in 1998 based on a nomination prepared by Keith A. Zahniser.
+Dr. Jordan was a prominent physician.
+Across NC 57, Dr. Jordan built the Little River General Store and Pharmacy, circa 1870.
 He taught at the nearby Caldwell Institute, a residential secondary school during the late nineteenth and early twentieth centuries.